jenkinsci/subversion-plugin/docs/kerberos-auth.md

 ### Windows - domain member

 For the agent on a domain computer just try to login to the build machine.
-Run a svn info to check the access to the repository and that the certificate is accepted.
+Run a `svn info ...` to check the access to the repository and that the certificate is accepted.

 **TGT accessibility**